Traffic State Estimation for Connected Vehicles using the Second-Order Aw-Rascle-Zhang Traffic Model: Nonlinear Discrete-Time Modeling of Traffic Networks with ramps

 To represent this model as a series of difference, state-space equations, we discretize the ARZ Model \eqref{e:ARZ_model_flux} with respect to both space and time, also referred to as the Godunov scheme~\cite{Godunov1959}.
 This allows us to divide the highway of length $L$ into segments of equal length $l$ and the traffic networks model to be represented by discrete-time equations.
 These segments form both the highway and the attached ramps.
 Throughout the paper, the segments forming the highway are referred to as mainline segments.
 We assume the highway is split into $N$ mainline segments.

 To ensure computational stability, the Courant-Friedrichs-Lewy condition (CFL)~\cite{courant1967partial} given as ${v_f T}l^{-1}\leq 1$ has to be satisfied.
-Since each segment is of the same length $l$, then we have $\rho(t,d) = \rho(kT,l)$, where $k\in\mathbb{N}$ represents the discrete-time index.
-For simplicity, we define $\rho(kT,l):=\rho[k]$.
-The other variables are also defined in the same way, namely $w[k],\psi[k],q[k]$, and $\phi[k]$.
-The expressions for the flux function $q[k]$ and $\phi[k]$ for any segment depend on the arrangement of the segments before and after that segment.
-In what follows, we define the flux expressions for different types of segment junctions, but before that, we need to define two other functions called the demand and supply functions which are given below.
+Since each segment is of the same length $l$, then we have {$\rho(t, d) = \rho(kT, il)$, where $i = 1, 2, \dots, N$ represents the segment index}, and $k\in\mathbb{N}$ represents the discrete-time index.
+For simplicity, we define {$\rho(kT,il):=\rho_i[k]$}.
+The other variables are also defined in the same way, namely {$w_i[k],\psi_i[k],q_i[k]$, and $\phi_i[k]$}.
+The expressions for the flux function {$q_i[k]$ and $\phi_i[k]$} for Segment $i$ depend on the arrangement of the segments before and after that segment. {Mathematical expressions for the flux across different types of segment junctions and those for the traffic demand and supply functions needed to define the flux are omitted for brevity.
+Interested readers are referred to Appendix A for the same.
+Here, the demand of a segment denotes the traffic flux that wants to leave that segment while the supply of a segment denotes the traffic flux that can enter that segment.}